 A life lesson that all parents want their children to learn: It’s OK to make a mistake.
 In fact, hooray for mistakes!
 A mistake is an adventure in creativity, a portal of discovery.
 A spill doesn’t ruin a drawing—not when it becomes the shape of a goofy animal.
 And an accidental tear in your paper?
 Don’t be upset about it when you can turn it into the roaring mouth of an alligator.

-Is your child stuck in the middle of a high-conflict divorce?
-In Getting Through My Parents’ Divorce, two psychologists and experts in parental alienation offer a fun and engaging workbook to help kids work through stressful or confusing emotions and feel safe and loved—no matter what.
+Parents’ Divorce, two psychologists and experts in parental alienation offer a fun and engaging workbook to help kids work through stressful or confusing emotions and feel safe and loved—no matter what.

 Children of Divorce–Coping with Divorce (CoD-CoD) is an internet-based mental health promotion program for children of divorce ages 11 and up.
 It takes a child approximately one hour per week over a 5-week period to complete.
 The program is designed to promote the development of four divorce-specific protective factors that have been identified through previous research.